Planning Tools

 Start with the math.
 Then look at what the math leaves out.

 These tools are intentionally educational.
-They are built to surface better questions about retirement income, taxes, timing, inflation, and risk, not to replace a coordinated plan.
+Some are calculators and some are visual explainers.
+They are built to surface better questions about retirement income, taxes, timing, cash flow, and risk.
+A real plan still has to decide which answers matter, what comes first, and what tradeoffs are worth making.

 Retirement number